reginawongg/course-activity-tracker/README.md

 Make sure "npm install" is ran first</br>
 1. navigate to /frontend and run: npm start</br>
 2. navigate to /backend and run: npm start</br>

+Note: npm start must be run on both